We may earn a commission when you click on the affiliate links in this post.

 Learning to get the perfect spaghetti and sauce takes some practice but once you get it down, it’s easy!
 Here are some tips for making the perfect Italian spaghetti:

-- Cook Al Dente: Follow the recommended cooking time on the pasta package, but taste-test a minute or two before it’s supposed to be done.
+Cook to al dente – Follow the recommended cooking time on the pasta package, but taste-test a minute or two before it’s supposed to be done.
 The pasta should be firm to the bite (al dente).

-- Let It Simmer.
+Let the sauce simmer.
 The best spaghetti sauces take time.
 The longer you can let those flavors reduce and simmer together, the better.
 In many Italian kitchens, the sauce will simmer all day long before being served.
 It will get nice and thick without having to add tomato paste!
+If it gets too thick, just add a splash of beef broth to thin again.

-- Finish in the Pan: Finish the pasta in the pan with the sauce for a minute or two.
+Finish in the pan: Finish the pasta in the pan with the sauce for a few seconds.
 This allows the flavors to meld.
 Use a little reserved pasta water if needed to thin.

 Frequently Asked Questions